lanni lantto / the REdesigner

 Having consumers rethink their clothing choices is done by presenting people with more options. (re) is just one of the faces for what Upcycled Clothing looks and feels like.
 Getting Upcycled Clothing in the hands of stylists to be used on celebrity clientele & in TV/Films is a streamlined approach to make eco-fashion a viable choice of influence. (re)’s closet eco-consultations show people what is possible in their own wardrobe making the experience very personal.
 Generating media exposure through TV Spots & Interviews makes a private consultation instantly experienced by thousands of people.

-Influencing manufacturers (the Fashion Industry) to restructure the way they do business is done by presenting them with alternative means to operate. (re)’s webseries (looking for sponsorship) teaches fashion designers how to incorporate sustainability into their methods of designs. (re)’s Network TV Show (treatment & sizzle available) connects textile manufacturers and corporate businesses with upcyclers who can increase & green their profits while dramatically decreasing their carbon footprint.
+Influencing the fashion industry to restructure the way they do business is done by presenting them with alternative means to operate. (re)’s webseries teaches fashion designers how to incorporate sustainability into their methods of designs. (re)’s Network TV Show (treatment & sizzle available) connects textile manufacturers and corporate businesses with upcyclers who can increase & green their profits while dramatically decreasing their carbon footprint.

 The overall desired outcome of (re)’s entire message is that we can all have a better quality of life.
 That is what upcycling is.
 Taking something that currently exists and making it even BETTER.
 This isn’t about having something taken away from us, it is about consuming and creating in a way that is even more enjoyable!
 It’s about enjoying fashion without the guilt of spending too much or being embarrassed about how much is in your closet that you don’t wear.
 It’s about having more choices available in the places that you shop to purchase ethically made clothing.
 It’s about educating ourselves on what “Made in Bangladesh” means and wanting to improve others’ life conditions.
 It’s about diverting ourselves from the path of gloom (pesticide poisons, pollution & limited resources) to BLOOM that celebrates human beings’ ingenuity and creativity.
 It’s about awakening to the (re)ality that all of this is possible right now if we could just see the options and alternatives!